borntofrappe/react-practice/README.md

 > (react, practice) => reactice

+## TODO

+- complete project 02, the unofficial freeCodeCamp podcast app;

+- review project 03 & 04, checking the component structure and removing unnecessary libraries.

+- begin project 05, a rich text editor allowing to write in markdown syntax, and download the text in markdown format.

 ## Brief

 Inspired by many, but mostly [codevember](http://codevember.xyz/) and Wes Bos's course [javascript 30](https://javascript30.com/), I set out to create 30 applications with React.js.
 31 for good measure.